gangerang/bushwalkers-topos/README.md

 - add - sanddune contours - new contour layer for nsw from sanddune.dev, based on 5m elevation data for nsw
 - add - ibra7 subregions - new layer for ibra7 subregions
 - add - property layer - new layer for property boundaries, being those comprised of one or more lots
+- add - qld qtopo vector tile basemap - new vector tile basemap for queensland topo maps, sourced from qld government (also covers other states!)